MonetDBSolutions/squll/README.md

 Recall that all experiments should be ran in good faith with the intentions provided by the project owner.
 In particular, the parameter setting of the DBMS and OS should comply with those recorded for them in the SQLscalpel website.
+The project owner can discard any suspicious result or decline contributions.

 ## Credits